 Asymptomatic but wants a COVID test?
 Press for medical necessity in notes, use Z-code, Part B News, ft.
 Abbye Alexander

-Abbye Alexander, partner and co-chair of the KDV Health Care/Managed Care practice group, was quoted in a Part B News article – page 8 Ask Part B News – published on October 5, 2020.
+Abbye Alexander, partner and co-chair of the KD Health Care/Managed Care practice group, was quoted in a Part B News article – page 8 Ask Part B News – published on October 5, 2020.

 Question: My patient is visiting aged relatives and wants a COVID test before she goes to reduce the chance of infecting them.
 How should I code this?
 And will Medicare deny the charge for lack of medical necessity, as my patient lacks any symptoms?